-An active recording artist and performer since age 12, Ms. Pato has released and produced six solo gaita recordings and two as a pianist.
+Cristina has published six gaita recordings and two as a pianist.
 She has also collaborated on more than 40 recordings as a guest artist, including the Grammy Award winner Yo-Yo Ma and Friends: Songs of Joy and Peace (SONY BMG 2008) and the jazz album Miles Español: New Sketches of Spain (Entertainment One Music, 2011).
-She is also featured in the documentary “The Music of Strangers: Yo-Yo Ma and The Silk Road Ensemble” directed by Academy Award-winning director Morgan Neville.
-Cristina is the leader of the Cristina Pato QUARTET (USA), the Cristina Pato GALICIAN TRIO (Europe) and an active producer and artistic director of multi-discipinary events (including her own festival Galician Connection).
+Cristina is an active producer, curator and artistic director of multidisciplinary events (including her own festival Galician Connection and Yo-Yo Ma’s Bach Project).
+As performer, she is the leader of the Cristina Pato QUARTET (USA), the Cristina Pato GALICIAN TRIO (Europe), and the co-creator of the Invisible(s) Project alongside composer and violinist Mazz Swift.

-These academic and artistic pursuits have contributed to her educational endeavors.
-Ms. Pato serves as learning advisor for Silkroad, collaborating closely in planning residencies and learning activities, including the multi-year partnership with Harvard University.
-She has served as a panelist, mentor and faculty member in various projects Silkroad is developing with the Harvard Business School and the Harvard Graduate School of Education, including The Arts and Passion-Driven Learning summer institute for artists and educators.
-Her belief that the power of the arts in education benefits the ecosystem of society has led her to create her own multidisciplinary festival: Galician Connection.
+Cristina served as learning advisor for Silkroad, the organization founded by Yo-Yo Ma, collaborating closely in planning residencies and learning activities, including the multi-year partnership with Harvard University.
+She has served as a panelist, mentor and faculty member in various projects Silkroad developed with the Harvard Business School and the Harvard Graduate School of Education, including The Arts and Passion-Driven Learning Summer Institute for artists and educators.